dmscul11/EMS-Prediction/README.md

 - parse_data_files.py = preprocess and split data into csvs by procedure and data collection
 - read_processed_data.py = Main function to read in processed data and run ML random forest
 - combine_data.py = Main function to read in processed data, combine and preprocess data, and run Neural Network
+- combined_NN.py = Main function to read in processed combined data instead of creating first, and run CNN
 - visualizations.py = Main function to read in ML output and create visualizations**************

 Event-Files: